Nov 20 2024 /

 6. Tax compliance and filing

 Gone are the days of manually calculating tax liabilities.
-With tax preparation software, you can automate much of the tax filing process, ensuring accuracy and compliance with the latest tax regulations.
+With tax preparation software, you can automate much of the tax filing process, ensuring accuracy and compliance with the latest regulations.
 Here’s how it works:

 • Automatically calculate tax liabilities based on financial data